ethancobos/dotfiles/README.md

         ln -s ~/dotfiles/tmux/.tmux.conf ~/.tmux.conf

+3. Open up a tmux session and run `C-Space I` (i.e. tmux prefix plus I) to install all tpm plugins defined in `.tmux.conf`. tpm is installed via Brewfile like almost everything else in this repo.

 ### Usage

 Tmux is one of the more important tools that I work with everyday.
 Since I do a lot of work on a remote desktop I always ensure that I'm working within a tmux session so that my dev environment does not get lost when I close the shh session.
 Additionally it makes managing independent projects much smother since I can keep them in separate tmux sessions.
 I have a lot of useful scripts for configuring my tmux sessions from scratch as well as some aliases which make switching between sessions really fast.